Effects of Phi and $\sigma^{*}$-meson on properties of hyperon stars including $\Delta$ resonance: INTRODUCTION

-This paper is organized as follows.
-First, the theoretical framework is presented.
-Then we will study the effects of strange mesons ($\sigma^*, \phi$) and ${\Delta}$ resonance contains hyperons with the $\sigma$-cut scheme.
-Finally, some conclusions are provided.
+This article is organized as follows.
+The theoretical framework is presented in Section 2.
+Then we will consider the effects of strange mesons ($\sigma^*, \phi$) and ${\Delta}$ resonance within the framework of the $\sigma$-cut scheme.
+Finally, some conclusions are presented.